 Important information for students going on an exchange.

-During the ongoing Covid-19 pandemic, it is at all times the emergency management at the University of Stavanger who decides to what extent we will carry out international student exchanges.
+During the ongoing Covid-19 pandemic, it is the emergency management at the University of Stavanger (UiS) who decides to what extent we can carry out international student exchanges.

 The emergency management at UiS is closely following the development of the Covid-19 pandemic.

-If the Ministry of Foreign Affairs does not recommend travel to a specific geographical area, we will not be able to send students to this area either.
+If the Ministry of Foreign Affairs or the emergency management at UiS does not recommend travel to a specific geographical area, we will not be able to send students to this area.
+The same applies if a country introduces boarder restrictions or one of our partner institutions cancels the exchange.

 INSURANCE AND LIABILITY

-The University of Stavanger requires that you make sure you have the necessary insurance for your exchange period.
+The University of Stavanger requires that you have necessary insurance for your exchange period.
 It is therefore very important that you make sure you have valid insurance before you go, and familiarize yourself well with the terms of your insurance.
 The insurance companies have different terms and different coverage for students on exchange, also with regard to the Covid-19 pandemic.
-UiS does not cover financial losses that you may incur and which are not covered by the insurance.
+UiS does not cover financial losses that you may incur and are not covered by the insurance.

 You must comply with advice from both Norwegian and local authorities in the country you are going to during the exchange period.
 It is important to be aware that our opportunities to help you may be very limited even for events unrelated to the covid-19 pandemic.
 We cannot guarantee that you will receive assistance if you, for example, need transport to Norway or your home country or treatment at a hospital or doctor.
 There is extra pressure on the health service and the transport sector worldwide, and we do not know how this will develop.
 In addition, there is a risk of receiving limited consular assistance from the Ministry of Foreign Affairs to return to Norway should the need arise.